-Thoracic Surgery Foundation / Francis Fontan Fund International Traveling Fellowship
+Thoracic Surgery Foundation / Francis Fontan Fund International Travelling Fellowship

 - Location: TBC

-- Duration: eight-16 weeks learning a novel technique, adapting innovative technology and/or fostering collaboration between surgical investigators in another institution.
-Please be available to carry out training in 2023
+- Duration: 4-16 weeks learning a novel technique, adapting innovative technology and/or fostering collaboration between surgical investigators in another institution.

 This unique and prestigious Fellowship supports the advancement of cardiothoracic surgical care through the sharing of clinical experiences across the global cardiothoracic community.

-The International Traveling Fellowship – a collaboration between EACTS and The Society of Thoracic Surgeons – fosters the continued growth and development of cardiothoracic surgeons by providing opportunities to learn from the highest standards of cardiothoracic care and gain knowledge of novel techniques and innovative technologies used by other institutes around the world.
+The International Travelling Fellowship – a collaboration between EACTS and the Thoracic Surgery Foundation – fosters the continued growth and development of cardiothoracic surgeons by providing opportunities to learn from the highest standards of cardiothoracic care and gain knowledge of novel techniques and innovative technologies used by other institutes around the world.

 Fellows will use the valuable learnings and collaborative relationships developed throughout the Fellowship to further the progress of cardiothoracic surgery at their home institution and support the delivery of the highest quality patient care.